ZhijianZhou01/metav/V1/README.md

 + the parameters of software in `profiles.xml` generally does not need to be modified because they are suitable in most cases.
 <b>But, note, the path of adapters file needs to be modified</b>, see field `ILLUMINACLIP:/home/zzj/anaconda3/envs/metav_env/share/trimmomatic-0.39-2/adapters/merge_adapter.fas` in setting of trimmomatic in `profiles.xml`.
 The path `/home/zzj/anaconda3/envs/metav_env/share/trimmomatic-0.39-2/adapters/merge_adapter.fas` here is only an example, adapter file is generally in the `adapters` folder of the installation directory of trimmomatic software, or you can make this file yourself, just fill in the corresponding absolute path here.

-<b>Tip</b>, in general, these parameters only need to be configured once in the first running, except for the host database used to filter contamination of host genome.
+<b>Tip</b>, in general, these parameters only need to be conV1/figured once in the first running, except for the host database used to filter contamination of host genome.

 ## 6. Getting help